rust-unofficial/too-many-lists/text/first-final.md

+% The Final Code

-Alright, 6000 words later, here' all the code we managed to actually write:
+Alright, 6000 words later, here's all the code we managed to actually write:

 ```rust
 use std::mem;